muramemory/API-Fintech/README.md

 ### 1. Step one -

 Intiated the alpaca trade API to pull the data from online.
-We used that API to specifically pull bitcoin data, create a dataframe of a sample portfolio then printed the values into our national currency value (AUD) relative to the sample portfolio.
+Then used that API to specifically pull bitcoin data, create a dataframe of a sample portfolio then printed the values into our national currency value (AUD) relative to the sample portfolio.

 ![image_add](Images/bitcoin_fetch_code.png)
 ![image_add](Images/API_data.png)